Stop Setting New Year's Resolutions. Focus On The Three S's Instead.

 Conclusion: Strengths, Sprints and Systems

-If we ever bump into each other, let me buy you a drink.
-But please don’t bore me with any NY resolutions.
-Entertain me with your three S’s instead.
-Then remind me what my name is and where I live, before kindly bundling me into an Uber.
+Let me buy you a drink if we ever bump into each other on New Year's eve, but please don’t bore me with any NY resolutions.
+Entertain me with your three S’s instead, then kindly bundle me into an Uber and send me home.